ZillaGaming/Poker/README.md

 # Microsoft Excel

-* <b>Bluffing and Bluff Catching Model</b> - Used to calclualte combinatorics required for game theory optimal (GTO) bluffing and bluff catching frequencies as well as the EV based on various frequencies, bet sizes, and equities.
+* <b>Bluffing and Bluff Catching Model</b> - Used to calclualte combinatorics required for game theory optimal (GTO) bluffing and bluff catching frequencies as well as the expected value (EV) based on various frequencies, bet sizes, and equities.

 <img src="Microsoft Excel - Bluffing and Bluff Catching Model.png"
      alt="Microsfot Excel - Bluffing and Bluff Catching Model"